Ocean cruising in Borneo

 Home to one of the oldest rainforests in the world, Borneo is an island comprised of wildly varying scenery from swamps, rainforests and grasslands to arid savannas, complex cave systems and snowy mountain peaks.
 These diverse natural landscapes are bursting with exotic wildlife, including the famous Bornean Orangutan and the enigmatic slow loris.
 Borneo is split politically among three countries: Malaysia and Brunei in the north and Indonesia in the south.
-As a result, Borneo is comprised of a patchwork of cultures, populated by the Dayak ethnic groups.
+As a result, Borneo is comprised of a patchwork of cultures to experience on a Borneo cruise, populated by the Dayak ethnic groups.
 Sarawak and Sabah are inhabited mainly by Malays, while further inland you will come across the Iban, Dusun, Murut, Penan communities.
 There also exists a strong Chinese presence in Borneo, with many descendants of South Chinese immigrants living in Sarawak and West Kalimantan.
 Longhouse communities are also still present in Borneo, preserving the ancient customs and traditions of the Dayak groups.

-Why cruise Borneo
+Why choose Borneo cruises

-Best Places to visit in Borneo
+Borneo cruises: Best Places to visit in Borneo

 Kota Kinabalu, Sabah

 The gorgeous gateway city into Malaysian Borneo, Kota Kinabalu is synonymous with cool craggy mountain tops, lively streets peppered with craft and seafood markets and sensational sunsets.
-Find yourself in food heaven as you walk through the pasar malam night market on the town’s waterfront where freshly-caught sea bream, lobster and shellfish is laid out and cooked in front of you.
+Find yourself in food heaven along your Borneo cruise as you walk through the pasar malam night market on the town’s waterfront where freshly-caught sea bream, lobster and shellfish is laid out and cooked in front of you.
 Real foodies should look out for a Sabah food tour, during which a local food connoisseur can show you where to find some of the best and most unusual local ingredients.
 Landscape fanatics will want to lose themselves the diverse ecosystem of the Mount Kinabalu Park Botanical Garden and experience the picturesque panoramic views of the city by trekking up to its soaring summit.
 Keen photographers will want to get their cameras ready for the beautiful Kota Kinabalu Mosque and train enthusiasts should jump aboard the new Borneo Railway which transports you along the bewitching coastline and through the shady jungle.

 Sipidan Island and Pulau Tiga, Sabah